 - Recognize the need for consistency in presenting information in all types of Construction Document in this online blueprint reading course.

 Certification / Accreditation

 - State of California Approval - Our individual courses, training bundles and technology certificate programs are approved by the State of California's Bureau for Private Postsecondary Education (BPPE) for both online and onsite learning.

 - National Accreditation - Our individual courses, training bundles and technology certificate programs are nationally accredited by the Accrediting Council for Continuing Education and Training (ACCET).
 All of our courses are regulated and reviewed by the U.S. Department of Education (DOE) and the Council for Higher Education Accreditation (CHEA).

-PFC 101, Introduction to Blueprint Reading, is designed as a detailed overview of Blueprint Reading.
-All students are expected to have a working ability to read in English and an interest in learning basic drafting procedures, the development of Construction Documents and relevant terminology
+- PFC 101, Introduction to Blueprint Reading, is designed as a detailed overview of residential Blueprint Reading.
+All students are expected to have a working ability to read in English and an interest in learning about the process of putting Construction Documents (blueprints) together.

 There are two discussion forums for the course, the Student Forum and the Graded Forum.

 The Student Forum is for you to interact with your fellow classmates, to discuss issues you are having, and get to know one other much like you would in a classroom environment.